MozeBaltyk/AnsiColt/README.md

 Some ideas:
 - Give LICENCE choice during the creation of the collection
-- Propose different type of collection oriented to different purpose...
 - Possibility to improve this collection with plugins
-- Github workflow to Autogenerate README
+- Github workflow to Autogenerate README / Documentation
-- Github workflow to Autogenerate Changelog
 - Github workflow to publish in Galaxy